NVlabs/few-shot-vid2vid/README.md

 ### Dataset
 - Pose
-  - We use random dancing videos found on YouTube.
+  - We use random dancing videos found on YouTube to crease a YouTube Dancing Dataset.
 We then apply DensePose / OpenPose to estimate the poses for each frame.
+The video URLs and code to preprocess them can be found in `data/preprocess`.
+Please note that the copyright of the dataset belongs to the original owners.
 - Face
   - We use the [FaceForensics](http://niessnerlab.org/projects/roessler2018faceforensics.html) dataset.
 We then use landmark detection to estimate the face keypoints, and interpolate them to get face edges.
 - Street